Updated May 11, 2023

 Bar charts are created for all the columns. (columns are grouped together).
 Group chart makes use of matrix as input values.

 barplot (VADeaths,col = c("blue", "green", "lightcyan","lavender", "magenta"),

 Instead of assigning the bars continuously, it is effective to stack them in order.

 xlab="Rural Female",col=c("darkblue","yellow"), legend = rownames(counts))

-Hence, we have discussed basics on creating bar charts in R. this will help you to understand real-time concepts for quantitative comparison.
+Hence, we have discussed the basics of creating bar charts in R. this will help you to understand real-time concepts for quantitative comparison.
 Bar charts play an essential role in data visualizations.
 We have seen some real-time scenarios on bar charts for categorical values and monitoring variation of a process for the given data set.
 New variations of bar charts include plotting using dots.
 Bar charts help in grouping values at several levels.